ReecePollard55/Calculator/README.md

 Click [here](https://github.com/ReecePollard55/Calculator/blob/gh-pages/src/solution/Calculator.java) to access the code necesary to run the Calculator.
 This code can also be found in the solution folder under this pathway: Calculator/src/solution/Calculator.java

+# Contribute

+If you have any problems with the code or any suggestions to improve upon it please submit your feedback [here](https://github.com/ReecePollard55/Calculator/issues).

 # Support Information